sveltejs/svelte-eslint-parser/README.md

       /* It may be changed or removed in minor versions without notice. */
       // If true, it will analyze Runes.
       // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
-      // However, note that if it cannot be resolved due to static analysis, it will behave as false.
+      // However, note that if the file cannot be parsed by static analysis, it will behave as false.
       "runes": false,
       /* -- Experimental Svelte Features -- */
       /* It may be changed or removed in minor versions without notice. */